 Application Submittal Process

-Applications, required documents, and current business plan or Strategic Planmay be completed online, dropped off, returned through the mail or by email to the Alliance Business Assistance Center by 5 p.m. on October 31, 2022
+Applications, required documents, and current business plan or Strategic Plan may be completed online, dropped off, returned through the mail or by email to the Alliance Business Assistance Center by 5 p.m. on October 31, 2023.

 The application will be reviewed by the following departments: Economic Development, Building Division, Development Engineering, and the Planning Division and Fire Department.